lxuechen/BDMC/README.md

 The given implementation performs evaluation on a variational autoencoder (VAE) trained on MNIST.

-## Other Stuff
+## Others
-Since BDMC relies on AIS, and AIS relies on Hamiltonian Monte Carlo (HMC), the repo also contains such relevant code.
+Since BDMC relies on AIS, and AIS relies on Hamiltonian Monte Carlo (HMC) [3], the repo also contains such relevant code.

 ## References
 [1] Grosse, Roger B., Zoubin Ghahramani, and Ryan P. Adams.
 "Sandwiching the marginal likelihood using bidirectional Monte Carlo." arXiv preprint arXiv:1511.02543 (2015).

 [2] Neal, Radford M. "Annealed importance sampling."
 Statistics and computing 11.2 (2001): 125-139.

+[3] Neal, Radford M. "MCMC using Hamiltonian dynamics."
+Handbook of Markov Chain Monte Carlo 2.11 (2011).